Table Of Contents

 You can use JSLint to check snippets or single files.
 There is one potential downside to JSHint: it's not suitable for large projects.
 It can also be installed via npm and its linting rules are customizable.

-Additionally, the site has a single-page website for linting single files or snippets.
+Additionally, the site has a single-page website for linting errors or single files or snippets.
 The ESLint plugin is available on npm as well as easily integrated into workflows like the JSHint plugin.

 As you learn its CLI, you can take advantage of its question-answer format.
-Aside from industry standards and open-source style guides, it provides linting rules for any project.
+Aside from industry standards and open-source style guides, it provides the best linting rules for any project.

 Atatus Real User Monitoring (RUM)